webmad1019-1/webmashups-workshop/README.md

 # Web mashups microlearning

 The Exoplanet Archive API allows programatic access to NASA's Exoplanet Archive database.
-I am using it to create a creative data visualisation tool of all the exoplanets that have been already found.
+I am using it to create a creative data visualisation tool of all the exoplanets that have been already found as well as providing random textures based on applying scraping on the google image search website.

 <img src="https://raw.githubusercontent.com/webmad1019-1/webmashups-workshop/master/public/images/result.png" alt="Result" />